hzeller/timg/README.md

 character - if you know how to enable the unicode character or full color there, please let me know.

-For Mac users, the iTerm2 >= 3.x should work, please confirm if you have this setup.
+For Mac users, at least the combination of macOS 11.2 and iTerm2 3.4.3 works.

 [24-bit-term]: https://gist.github.com/XVilka/8346728
 [cool-retro-term]: https://github.com/Swordfish90/cool-retro-term